 Say “Hello” to people outside of your comfort zone

 There are lots of singles each summer who feel an urge to find a partner, like, right now.
 Still, even with expanded selection, dating takes time to work.
 If you put yourself out there, you’ll meet people who aren’t what you consider your typical match.
 Their messages and pick-up lines might feel like a minor nuisance.
 It is tempting not to respond to them.
 Yet we advise you to still send them a message thanking them for the attention, as your conversation might find its unexpected flow, and you’ll find out that you’re enjoying communicating with the said person more than with your top picks.
-Your best bet is going out or exploring dating sites daily.
+Your best bet is going out or taking one of the best pottery classes in Australia.
 Since you’re in a bit of a rush to find your dating partner to make the most of the summer, focus only on having fun!

 Use the Law of Attraction in all conversations

 Realize that the universe provides the kind of romantic experience that you think about most.
 For example, if you’re musing that you’re about to lose something, you might lose it.
 The thinking is the situation will come together with people and events to provide the learning experience you desire.
 Be careful what you desire.
 One strategy is to use a specific style to attract the right partner for the summer.
 If you imagine a fling with great sensual moments but no commitment, that’s what you’ll get.
 If you’re picturing your soulmate, even if you’ll be friends first, please be patient.
 Allow time to weed out the game players.